DNS-based access control lists

-The DNS-based ACLs are used for wireless client devices.
-When using these devices, you can set pre-authentication ACLs on the Cisco Catalyst 9800 Series Wireless Controller to determine the data requests that are allowed or blocked.
+DNS-based ACLs are used for wireless client devices.
+You can set pre-authentication ACLs on the Cisco Catalyst 9800 Series Wireless Controller to determine which data requests are allowed or blocked.

-To enable DNS-based ACLs on the controller , you need to configure the allowed URLs or denied URLs for the ACLs.
+To enable DNS-based ACLs on the controller, configure the allowed or denied URLs for the ACLs.
 The URLs need to be pre-configured on the ACL.

-With DNS-based ACLs, the client when in registration phase is allowed to connect to the configured URLs.
-The controller is configured with the ACL name that is returned by the AAA server.
-If the ACL name is returned by the AAA server, then the ACL is applied to the client for web-redirection.
+During the registration phase, DNS-based ACLs allow the client to connect to the configured URLs.
+The controller is configured with the ACL name provided by the AAA server.
+If the AAA server returns the ACL name, the controller applies the ACL to the client for web redirection.

-At the client authentication phase, the AAA server returns the pre-authentication ACL (url-redirect-acl, which is the attribute name given to the AAA server).
-The DNS snooping is performed on the AP for each client until the registration is complete and the client is in SUPPLICANT PROVISIONING state.
-When the ACL configured with the URLs is received on the controller , the CAPWAP payload is sent to the AP enabling DNS snooping for the URLs to be snooped.
+During client authentication, the AAA server returns the pre-authentication ACL (url-redirect-acl), which is the attribute name assigned to the ACL by the AAA server.
+The AP performs DNS snooping for each client until registration is complete and the client reaches the SUPPLICANT PROVISIONING state.
+When the controller receives the ACL configured with URLs, it sends a CAPWAP payload to the access point to enable DNS snooping for those URLs.

-With URL snooping in place, the AP learns the IP address of the resolved domain name in the DNS response.
-If the domain name matches the configured URL, then the DNS response is parsed for the IP address, and the IP address is sent to the controller as a CAPWAP payload.
-The controller adds the IP address to the allowed list of IP addresses and thus the client can access the URLs configured.
+After URL snooping is enabled, the access point learns the IP address of the resolved domain name from the DNS response.
+If the domain name matches the configured URL, the access point parses the DNS response for the IP address and sends the IP address to the controller as a CAPWAP payload.
+The controller adds the IP address to the allowed list, which enables the client to access the configured URLs.

-During pre-authentication or post-authentication, DNS ACL is applied to the client in the access point.
-If the client roams from one AP to another AP, the DNS learned IP addresses on the old AP is valid on the new AP as well.
+During pre-authentication or post-authentication, the DNS ACL is applied to the client in the AP.
+If the client roams from one AP to another AP, tthe DNS-learned IP addresses from the previous access point remain valid on the new AP.

 ![]() Note |